willmcnamee/football_workshop/README.md

 # football_workshop
 A workshop on data from English women's football

 Use the data in [this repository](https://github.com/probjects/ewf-database).
+You can download the data and you don't need to anything more with this repository.

-Produce a streamlit app to show some aspect of the data to the user.
+Now produce a [streamlit app](https://share.streamlit.io/explore?sort=most+viewed&category=favorites) to show some aspect of the data to the user.
+Start with something very simple like displaying the data, or a simple chart.
+It should first run locally and then you can put its files on a new github repo and run it from there.

-Submit a pull request to **this** repository with an edit to this README containing a link to your app and any other details about it.
-Include a notebook (and csv) in the pull request if you've used one but put your group name on any files you upload.
+Submit a pull request to **this** repository with an edit to this README containing a link to your app and any other details about it (or a screenshot if it's only running locally).
+Include a notebook (and csv) in the pull request if you like but put your group name on any files you upload.

-GROUP A. Our app is [here](some_url)
+GROUP A. Our app is [here](some_url) / our app looks like this:

-GROUP B. Our app is [here](some_url)
+GROUP B. Our app is [here](some_url) / our app looks like this:

 etc.